 However, we cannot definitively say that environmental certifications are the sole cause of this difference in rental rate.
 Some of the other influencing factors that could lead to this apparent benefit include:

-- The improvements done to a building on top of the environmental improvements
+- The improvements were done to a building on top of the environmental improvements

 We also broke our analysis down by submarket to see how environmental certifications affect average rental rates in different areas.
 The Far Northwest saw the largest benefit, with a rental rate of $2.91 higher for buildings with an environmental certification.
 The CBD and Arboretum also saw a benefit, with rental rates of $2.07 and $1.81 higher respectively.